Specialities

 Abdominal surgery

 The abdominal cavity houses a large number of vital organs such as the liver, gall bladder, stomach, intestines, kidneys, spleen and bladder.
-Diagnostic imaging specialists Jerry Shimali and Anna Newitt will often be called upon to gather information with minimally invasive techniques such as ultrasound, enabling a diagnosis to be made prior to surgery.
+Diagnostic imaging specialists will often be called upon to gather information with minimally invasive techniques such as ultrasound, enabling a diagnosis to be made prior to surgery.
 Surgically looking into the abdomen provides access for thorough inspection, corrective surgery and further biopsy sampling.

 Common reasons for a specialist to perform abdominal surgery would be: